PureMature/star/Writerside/topics/intro/starlark.md

 - **Data Types**: Both languages support a variety of high-level data types.
 This includes primitive types like numbers and strings, as well as complex types like lists, tuples, and dictionaries.
 This commonality in data types allows for a smooth mapping of knowledge from Python to Starlark.
 - **Control Flow**: Control flow structures such as `if`, `for`, and `while` loops are present in both languages.
 Starlark's control flow syntax and semantics are modeled after Python, though Starlark may impose some restrictions to fit its specific use cases.
 - **Function Calls and Parameter Passing**: Function calling conventions in Starlark mirror those in Python, employing call-by-value parameter passing.
 This means that for immutable data types (e.g., `None`, `bool`, `int`, `float`, `str`), a copy of the value is passed, while for mutable types (e.g., `list`, `dict`), the reference is passed, allowing for modifications that reflect across all references to the object.

+These resemblances contribute to making Starlark's learning curve more manageable for those proficient in Python.

 ## Differences from Python